 This one applies more to long-term house sitters, but when you’re living out of a suitcase or backpack, you quickly realize how little stuff you really need to live.
 Buying fewer things means less waste.
 You think out each purchase more, instead of grabbing that new pair of shoes off the shelf to go live in the back of your closet.
 Everything you carry, you use.

 We carry all sorts of reusable gear, like a collapsible coffee cup, a steel mesh coffee filter, a reusable shaver that you buy safety razors to use with then can recycle, the list goes on.

 House sitting isn’t automatically ethical.
 We’ve seen a number of house sits requiring more work than is a fair trade for accommodation (such as running a guest house business, Airbnb, etc).
 Though, overall, house sitting can be a useful method to contribute to more ethical and sustainable travel.

 Next time you’re looking for sustainable accommodation while traveling, consider house sitting!

 If you’re already convinced you want to give it a go, you can sign up for the website we use, TrustedHousesitters, with a 10% discount for our readers.
 Just click here to sign up with the discount applied.

 If you’re looking for more house sitting tips, we’ve written a plethora of articles on the topic.
 Check are a few of our most popular:

-In fact, we have so much to say about house sitting that we wrote a book!
+In fact, we have so much to say that we wrote a book about house sitting!
 The House Sitting Handbook is your ultimate guide to successful house sitting, packed with all our best tips and secrets that we’ve learned over the years.
 Click here to learn more and to get your hands on The House Sitting Handbook!